Engagement Rings Melbourne

 Check out our ring sizing chart for the full guide.

-What is the average amount spent on an engagement ring in Melbourne?
+What is the average amount spent on an engagement ring?

 The old days of spending the equivalent of two to three month’s salary is a bit old fashioned, but still not a bad place to start thinking about it.
 The most important thing to consider is: will the person you’re proposing to like the ring?